Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Jefferson is averaging 24.5 receiving yards per game in two career matchups against the Buccaneers, 11.0 fewer than his receiving yards prop bet over/under for Sunday's game (35.5).
+- Jefferson's 24.5 receiving yards per game in his two matchups against the Buccaneers are 11.0 fewer than his over/under for Sunday's game.

-- In two matchups, Jefferson has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, surrendering 255.7 yards per game through the air.
+- The 255.7 passing yards the Buccaneers give up per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Buccaneers have given up 26 touchdowns through the air (1.5 per game).
-They are 13th in the league in that category.

 Recent Performances